 After 5 years living in the country a resident may be eligible to apply for citizenship.
-Citizenship might be granted if he or she has stayed at least more than 290 days per year in the country, has strong ties to the country, can speak fluently Japanese and has fully integrated in the Japanese society.
-Fulfill these requirements do not guarantee in any case the application approval.
+Citizenship might be granted if he or she has stayed at least more than 290 days per year in the country, has strong ties to the country, can speak fluent Japanese and has fully integrated in the Japanese society.
+Fulfilling these requirements do not guarantee in any case the application approval.

 - Certificate of Eligibility, issued before a visa application by a regional immigration authority under the jurisdiction of the Ministry of Justice as evidence that the foreign national meets the conditions for landing in Japan.

-- Evidence of the applicant’s activity and position in Japan and previous experience of the business manager. curriculum vitae with professional references, certification of Annual Salary, employment contract (if applicable), 3 years’ experience on business management (if hired as a manager)
+- Evidence of the applicant’s activity and position in Japan and previous experience of the business manager.
+Curriculum Vitae with professional references, certification of Annual Salary, employment contract (if applicable), 3 years’ experience on business management (if hired as a manager)

 - Evidence of business size and activity, website, certificate of incorporation, articles of incorporation, business plan, financial statement (if applicable), notification of salary payment office filed to Tax office (if applicable), withholding tax payment slip (if applicable).